DeepaSree16/Materials/source/Core_Docs/RepoLayout.rst

 :Version: 1.9.2

+:See also: source --> Repo, source --> Store

 Purpose
 +++++++
     This document specifies the following:

-    1. Directory Structure of the Content Respository
+    Directory Structure of the Content Respository

 Scope
 +++++